tejasreddyvepala/ComputerArchitecture/README.md

-# Tests using Simple Scalar
+# Tests using Simple Scalar ( Branch predictors and cache )

 An architectural simulator mimics how a computer device would behave.
 Programs on a variety of contemporary processor architectures, including Out-of-Order (OoO) issue processors, that allow non-blocking caches, speculative execution, and cutting-edge branch prediction can be simulated with SimpleScalar.